 Training at BSAC branches is organized and supervised by qualified instructors working to a BSAC training programme designed to build confidence and self-reliance, whilst keeping safety uppermost.

-If you live in the Cardiff or Glamorgan areas of South Wales, and would like to join Cardiff BSAC, the Cardiff branch of the British Sub-aqua Club, please contact our Club Secretary, or come along to our next Club meeting and ask for a BSAC membership application form.
+If you live in the Cardiff or Glamorgan areas of South Wales, and would like to join Cardiff BSAC, the Cardiff branch of the British Sub-aqua Club, please contact our Chairman, or come along to our next Club meeting and ask for a BSAC membership application form.